 - To support faculty and staff in teaching and continuous service excellence.

-- To embrace the international and diverse setting of our College and our city, practicing cultural awareness and inclusivity.
+- To embrace our College and our city’s international and diverse setting, practicing cultural awareness and inclusivity.

 - To support personalized learning through seamless, flexible, and connected progression in and between our English Language Centre, our Secondary school, and our University Transfer Program, and to foster a sense of community within and between these programs.

-- To graduate students with a well-rounded skill base including the ability to effectively communicate with others in the working world.
+- To graduate students with a well-rounded skill base, including the ability to effectively communicate with others in the work world.